Change a Life. Change the World.

 GO… make a difference each day as you share Jesus everywhere you go.

-"For the Son of man is come to seek and save that which was lost.”
-Luke 19:10
+"For the Son of Man came to seek and to save the lost” Luke 19:10 ESV